Ian Morrison (RNZAF officer): Early life

 Ian Gordon Morrison was born in Hanmer Springs, in the South Island of New Zealand on 16 March 1914, the only son of W. G. Morrison and his wife.
 The town was the site of the Queen Mary Hospital which, during the First World War, was a facility for the treatment of wounded soldiers.
 Seeing these wounded war veterans in his childhood, Morrison resolved to never join the army.
 Instead, he desired a career in the Royal Air Force (RAF).
 After completing his schooling, he worked in the forestry industry to earn the money for the trip to England.
 During this time he learnt to fly, gaining his pilot's licence at the Canterbury Aero Club.

 When Morrison arrived in London, his application to join the RAF was declined on the grounds of a weak heart.
-A subsequent attempt to join the RAF was more successful, and he was accepted for a short service commission in March 1936 on probation, and this was confirmed, along with his rank of pilot officer, on 6 January 1937.
+A subsequent attempt to join the RAF was successful, and he was accepted for a short service commission in March 1936 on probation, and this was confirmed, along with his rank of pilot officer, on 6 January 1937.
 In July the following year he was promoted to flying officer and was posted to No. 44 Squadron, based at RAF Waddington.
 In September 1938 he married Dorothy née Franks at Winthorpe.

 Second World War

 In January 1939, Morrison resigned his commission in the RAF and subsequently joined the Royal New Zealand Air Force (RNZAF).
-Later in the year he was sent to England to join other RNZAF personnel being trained on Vickers Wellington bombers.
-The aircraft had been purchased by the New Zealand government for its air force and Morrison was part of the group preparing to ferry them back to New Zealand.
+Later in the year he was sent to England to join other New Zealand personnel being trained on Vickers Wellington medium bombers.
+The aircraft had been purchased by the New Zealand government for the RNZAF and Morrison was part of the group preparing to ferry them back to New Zealand.

-On the outbreak of the Second World War, he became part of No. 75 Squadron, established around those RNZAF personnel.
+On the outbreak of the Second World War, Morrison became part of No. 75 Squadron, established around those RNZAF personnel.
 He went on fly operationally with the squadron until his return to New Zealand in 1940, take up a position as an instructor.
 A navigation specialist, he taught at the School of General Reconnaissance and was highly regarded for his work.
 He was promoted to squadron leader in February 1942 and six months later was appointed commander of No. 8 Squadron, which flew Vickers Vildebeests.
-Early the following year, the RNZAF established the No. 1 Islands Group to co-ordinate the administration of the increasing numbers of units being sent to the Pacific theatre of operations to participate in the Solomons campaign.
-Based at Santo in Vanuatu, it was led by Air Commodore Wallingford with Morrison joining in April as his senior air staff officer.
+Early the following year, the RNZAF established the No. 1 (Islands) Group to co-ordinate the administration of the increasing numbers of units being sent to the Pacific theatre of operations to participate in the Solomons campaign.
+Based at Santo in Vanuatu, it was led by Air Commodore Sidney Wallingford with Morrison joining in April as his senior air staff officer.

-Morrison was later promoted wing commander and appointed to command of No. 3 Squadron, which operated Lockheed Ventura bombers.
+Morrison was later promoted wing commander and appointed to command of No. 3 Squadron, which operated Lockheed Ventura light bombers.
 He served in this capacity from February 1944 to June 1945.
 During this time, the squadron saw service at Santo, Guadalcanal, Bougainville, and Emirau before finishing its war at Green Island.